 2. Kitchen benchtops and storage

 Upgrading the kitchen storage is yet another smart decision.
-There’s no such thing as too much storage!
-Maximise your kitchen space by setting up your cupboards and cabinets where they matter - pot drawers, overhead cupboards, and other cabinets that nearly reach the ceiling (it’s a clever way to avoid dust collection).
+There's no such thing as too much storage, and it's a home upgrade that adds value!
+Maximise your kitchen space by setting up cupboards and cabinets where they matter - pot drawers, overhead cupboards, and other cabinets that nearly reach the ceiling (it's a clever way to avoid dust collection).

 3. Electrical outlets

-Electrical outlets are exceptionally important in a technology-driven world.
-Upon receiving your floor plan, think about where you might place appliances and furniture, and map an electrical outlet to it.
-Consider investing in dual outlets with USB ports in the key areas of your home such as by the bed, entertainment room, and home office.
-Be smart about the placements - it would be far more difficult if you realise this later on!
+Consider investing in dual outlets with USB ports in the key areas of your home such as by the bed, entertainment room and home office.
+Be smart about the placements in each room - it’s expensive to get an electrician in to install additional power points.

 5. Heating and cooling

-To complement Australia’s fickle weather, ducted or split-system air conditioners are often the way to go.
-Go after high-efficiency air conditioners with higher energy ratings; not only does it increase your resale value but also save you from excessive repair and energy expenses in the future.
+To complement Australia's extreme weather, ducted or split-system air conditioners are often the way to go.
+Go after high-efficiency air conditioners with higher energy ratings; not only does it save you money and increase your resale value, but it also saves you from excessive repair and energy expenses in the future.